Table of Contents

 Next, you can think about the structure of the meetings – will they be free flowing or have a set agenda?
 Ask the women who participate in the group to help make this decision.
-Having them choose the way the meetings are carried out can enhance their sense of ownership of the group.
+Having them choose the way the meetings are carried out can help them feel some ownership of the group.
 The more ownership women have, the more likely they are to participate in the group.

-Programs like HIV University, SMART University, and At the Kitchen Table are great examples of successful support groups for HIV+ women.
+Programs like African American HIV University, SMART University, and Iris House's support groups are great examples of successful groups for HIV+ women.
 At the beginning session of each year, the participants come with their ideas for various topics they would like to learn more about.
 The group then decides together which topics will be covered and which social events will be planned.
 Once these decisions are made, a calendar is created, and various participants volunteer to help arrange the events on the calendar.

 When new participants attend the group, they are provided with a calendar.
 This process has helped the core participants take ownership of the group and allows new participants to become familiar with the purpose, agenda, and structure of the group.

 - Where will the group meet?
 You can meet in person, or use the Internet to connect via online chatrooms.

 - What time will the group meet?